Chameleon (character): Film

 Dmitri Smerdyakov / Chameleon appears in Kraven the Hunter, portrayed by Fred Hechinger as an adult and Billy Barratt as a teenager.
 This version is Nikolai Kravinoff's son in addition to being Sergei Kravinoff's half-brother who initially possesses the ability to mimic other people's voices.
-As an adult, he would later acquire shapeshifting capabilities after being experimented on by a mad scientist sometime after Nikolai's death.
+As a teenager, Dmitri was abused by Nikolai, who considered him weak, and continued to suffer abuse from him after Sergei ran away from home.
+As an adult, he acquires shapeshifting capabilities after being experimented on by a mad scientist sometime after Nikolai's death.

 Marvel Cinematic Universe

 Characters based on Dmitri Smerdyakov / Chameleon appear in media set in the Marvel Cinematic Universe (MCU):